pooriya-jamie/pooriya-jamie.github.io/_members/Jamie.md

 publications: 'author^=*Jamie'

 teaser: >
-    I'm Pooriya Jamie, an incoming PhD student in Computational Communication and Data Science at UCLA.
+    I'm Pooriya Jamie, an incoming Ph.D. student in Computational Communication and Data Science at UCLA.
 I focus on using data science and machine learning to improve cyber safety, social computing, and address algorithmic bias.

 profile:
     name: Pooriya Jamie